 Which means that…

 Provided that you choose to work with a “reputable” dog breeder, chances are they should be able to guarantee that any of their puppies won’t develop this condition.
-Unfortunately, this doesn’t really help folks who ended up falling in love with a Lab that does exhibit these characteristics which leads us to one’s treatment options.
+Unfortunately, this doesn’t help folks who fell in love with a Lab that exhibits these characteristics, leading us to one’s treatment options.

 The bad news about this disease…